UK Bank Ring-Fencing transfer schemes: A BVI perspective

 - National Westminster Bank Plc

-Operating globally, many of these banks have lent to British Virgin Islands (BVI) borrowers and/or taken security over assets owned by, or shares in, a BVI entity.
-In instances where the bank has ring-fenced core activities, bank clients will want advice on the treatment afforded to these ring-fencing transfers where their existing security has been granted by a BVI entity in favour of the transferor entity, or is BVI law governed.
-Banks have learnt that not every jurisdiction recognises/will recognise these schemes and this lack of recognition often forces banks to go through the costly and time-consuming process of releasing and re-taking security, which of course triggers additional concerns about re-setting “hardening periods”.
+Since the enactment in 2013, many of these banks that operate globally have learnt that not every jurisdiction recognises, or will recognise, these schemes.
+This lack of recognition often forces banks to go through the costly and time-consuming process of releasing and re-taking security, which, of course, triggers additional concerns about re-setting “hardening periods”.
+In instances where banks have lent to British Virgin Islands (BVI) borrowers and/or taken security over assets owned by, or shares in, a BVI entity, these bank clients will want advice on the treatment afforded to these ring-fencing transfers where their existing security has been granted by a BVI entity in favour of the transferor entity, or is BVI law governed.

-Transfers of banking portfolios are commonplace in modern financing and here at Harneys, the practice has, over the years, been:
+Transfers of banking portfolios are commonplace in modern financing and here at Harneys, and in the wider BVI market, the practice has, over the years, been:

 - Where security filings have been made at the BVI Registry of Corporate Affairs to protect priority, to file a variation to the original security filing to reflect the name of the transferee as the entity which has the benefit of the security.

 - In instances where security over the shares in a BVI entity has been taken and optional annotations made in the register of members of the entity, to update these annotations to reflect the change.